FAQ

 Being on the road doing endless book events is exhausting, but it’s also exciting, and I feel lucky to be able to do it.
 Especially now that the Lacks family often joins me on the road, and does speaking events of their own (learn more about that here).

-For Students and Educators:
+For Students and Educators

 I suggest that anyone considering adopting the book for classroom or university-wide use visit the First Year Experience (FYE) page of this site to see information and comments from other schools that have adopted The Immortal Life.
-So far more than 60 schools have adopted it as their common read, and I hear amazing responses from students.
+So far more nearly 150 schools have adopted it as their common read, and I hear amazing responses from students.
 I think one of the things that really makes The Immortal Life powerful for students is that the story is so personal for them.
 Everyone in the world has benefited personally from HeLa cells in some way, and there’s always a point in the book when readers realize this, whether it’s because they’ve gotten vaccines developed using HeLa cells, were conceived through IVF, or any number of other things.
 Students often tell me that their mother or father is alive because their cancer was treated with a drug made using HeLa cells … that they didn’t lose their parents in part because Deborah and her siblings lost their mother, and the world benefited from that.
 You can see a video on the above-mentioned FYE page of this site with students talking about their responses to the book.

 I also suggest that anyone considering adopting the book visit the Teaching page of this site to see the many educational resources available to accompany it, as well as photos of students interacting with me and the book and with the Lacks family (who often come to school events with me or solo), and quotes from teachers about their experiences with it.